JasonBock/Rocks/docs/notes/386 - Target .NET 10.md

 * FIXED - Suppressed tests, trying to find `UseValueTasksCorrectlyAnalyzer` doesn't work.
 I think it has something to do with `<Reference Include="$(PkgMicrosoft_CodeAnalysis_NetAnalyzers)\analyzers\dotnet\cs\Microsoft.CodeAnalysis.NetAnalyzers.dll" />`

-All issues now have GitHub issues.
+* FIXED - All issues now have GitHub issues.

 Errors: